What to know about TSA PreCheck® military benefits

 In summary

-TSA PreCheck military benefits include free membership and the waiver of the traditional enrollment process.
+TSA PreCheck military benefits include free membership and the waiver of the traditional enrollment process for active-duty members.
 Veterans, spouses and dependents, however, must enroll in the program, but can potentially have the fee reimbursed by using a travel credit card.
-Either way, you'll likely enjoy the swift security process as you head to your next destination.
+Either way, you can enjoy the swift security process as you head to your next destination with TSA PreCheck.